dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 ---
 <post-header />

-I don’t know if anyone remembers Facebook early on when people covered their profiles with application widgets.
+I don't know if anyone remembers Facebook early on when people covered their profiles with application widgets.
 One of those applications was Graffiti.
 A lot of people had it, and I loved surprising people with high quality graffiti